Naval Air Station Glenview: U.S. Marine Corps

 The air station was also home to Marine Corps aircraft.
 In 1959, the Marine Corps Reserve established the Marine Helicopter Transportation Squadron 776 (HMR-776) at NAS Glenview with HUP-2 helicopters.
 The squadron was redesignated as Marine Medium Helicopter Squadron 776 (HMM-776) in 1962 and changed aircraft to the CH-34D.
 In 1972, the squadron was redesignated for the last time to Marine Light Helicopter Squadron 776 (HML-776) and changed aircraft to the UH-1E which was eventually upgraded to the UH-1N.
 This unit was deployed in 1991 in support of Operation Desert Storm and returned to NAS Glenview 10 months later.
 HML-776 was deactivated in 1994.
 NAS Glenview was also home to the 4th Marine Aircraft Wing's Marine Aerial Refueler Transport Squadron 234 (VMGR-234 and its KC-130F and KC-130T Hercules aircraft until 1994, when the squadron was permanently relocated to NAS JRB Fort Worth, Texas as part of the BRAC-mandated closure of NAS Glenview.

+The Marine Air Reserve Training Command (MARTC) was established on 25 February 1946, at NAS Glenview, Illinois, to maintain the combat readiness of Marine Corps Reserve aviation personnel post-World War II.
+It played a critical role in training reservists during the Korean and Vietnam wars before being inactivated in the late 1990s.
+Marine Atttack Squadron-543 was a MARTC squadron based at NAS Glenviewn, flying the A-4 Skyhawk,models: A-4A, B, C and L aircraft.
+The squadron emblem was a bulldog riding a bomb over a target.

 U.S. Army

 The Fort Sheridan, IL Flight Detachment (FSFD) relocated its C-12, U-21 and UH-1 aircraft from Fort Sheridan's Haley Army Airfield near Highwood, IL to NAS Glenview in 1978.
-Operating from NAS Glenview's Hangar 1, the active duty Army Flight Detachment provided U.S wide executive transport flight operations to U.S. Army Recruiting Command, Military Enlistment Processing Command, Fourth U.S. Army, USARMR V and U.S. Army Corps of Engineers - Chicago District which were all headquartered at Fort Sheridan.
+Operating from NAS Glenview's Hangar 1, the active duty Army Flight Detachment provided U.S wide executive transport flight operations to U.S. Army Recruiting Command, Military Enlistment Processing Command, Fourth U.S. Army, USARMR V and U.S. Army Corps of Engineers – Chicago District which were all headquartered at Fort Sheridan.

 The Fort Sheridan Flight Detachment operated until the closure of Fort Sheridan, IL in 1991.